John Villiers, Viscount Purbeck: Career

 Lady Hatton remained strongly opposed to the marriage, but Coke gave way, and on 29 September 1617 Frances Coke and Sir John Villiers were married at Hampton Court, with King James giving away the bride.
 Lady Hatton still refused to make over her Dorset property to Villiers, and as compensation, he was created Baron Villiers of Stoke (today Coleshill, Buckinghamshire), and Viscount Purbeck of Dorset on 19 July 1619.
 The marriage proved a disaster; Anthony Weldon reports Buckingham as having said that "his brother Purbeck had more wit and honesty than all the kindred beside", but according to Samuel Rawson Gardiner, he was "weak in mind and body", and soon after 1620 completely lost his reason.

 In 1621 his wife deserted him and went to live with Sir Robert Howard.
 On 19 October 1624 she gave birth to a son, Robert Danvers, and in October she was convicted of adultery.
-Eventually, she died at Oxford, and was buried in St. Mary's on 4 June 1645.
+Eventually, she died at Oxford in May 1645 and was buried in St. Mary's.

 Purbeck, whose insanity was intermittent, married, as his second wife, Elizabeth Slingsby (died 1696), widow of Colonel Chichester Fortescue of Dromiskin, Ireland, and daughter of Sir William Slingsby of Kippax, West Yorkshire.
 He died without legitimate issue on 18 February 1658 at Charlton, near Greenwich.
 The peerage became extinct, though the claim to it put forward by Robert Danvers was for many years a cause célèbre.